James McCray

 Rienzi

 In 1971 he sang Dick Johnson at the Minnesota Opera.
-That same year he performed the role of Manrico with Irene Dalis and Betty Allen alternating in the role of Azucena for the San Francisco Opera.
-In 1972 he created the role of Ken in the world premiere of Harold Farberman's The losers, which was commissioned by the Juilliard School.
+That same year he performed the role of Manrico, with Irene Dalis and Betty Allen alternating in the role of Azucena, for the San Francisco Opera.
+In 1972, he created the role of Ken in the world premiere of Harold Farberman's The losers, which was commissioned by the Juilliard School.

-During the 80s and early 90s, McCray sang in various European theaters including Berlin, Hamburg, Munich, Copenhagen, Amsterdam, Barcelona, Prague, Catania, Cagliari, Oslo, Rouen, Toulon, Nantes, Angier, Orange and Bordeaux among others.
+McCray joined the stage director Giancarlo Del Monaco in Kassel, Germany, in September 1981 for Otello and Tristan.
+During the 1980s and early 1990s, McCray sang in various European places including Berlin, Hamburg, Munich, Copenhagen, Amsterdam, Barcelona, Prague, Catania, Cagliari, Oslo, Rouen, Toulon, Nantes, Angers, Orange and Bordeaux among others.

 Reference